solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 └
 ```

-After waiting for some time, you can make some popcorn so that you can eat those
-when the scaffolding is ready (Installing takes ~3 mins).
+Then make some popcorn to eat while the scaffolding installs - it should take ~3 minutes.

 ```
 ◓  Creating new workspace with npm...
 ```

-When you are done you can change the terminal directory to your project.
+When it's finished, change directory into your project:

 ```
 ◇  Successfully installed preset @solana-developers/preset-next@2.0.1.